“’T is education forms the common mind:

 - Alexander Pope

-Candidates pursuing certification to teach English at the secondary level who hold a B.A. in English from another accredited institution must meet ISBE Content Area Standards for ENG/Language Arts and successfully complete at least two courses in English taught at UIS.
+Candidates pursuing licensure to teach English at the secondary level who hold a B.A. in English from another accredited institution must meet ISBE Content Area Standards for ENG/Language Arts and successfully complete at least two courses in English taught at UIS.

 Faculty in the Teacher Education and the English Programs urge teaching candidates to seek membership in the following professional educational organizations: